JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

    * For public buckets, disable the __Block public access__ option.
 7. [Add a new policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html) to your S3 bucket.
 See the [policy example](#S3+Policy+Example).

-When configured, the distribution should automatically appear in the _CloudFront distribution_ drop-down menu:
+When configured, the distributions should automatically appear in the _Distribution for uploads_  and _Distribution for downloads_ drop-down menus.
 1. Select the target CloudFront distribution.
 2. In _CloudFront public key_, select the public key associated with this distribution.
 3. In _Private SSH key_, upload the private key from the pair.